-Traditionally, one of the biggest drawbacks of canceling cable TV has been the availability of news.
-Or lack thereof.
-Sure, if you pay for a subscription to Sling TV, DirecTV Now, or PlayStation Vue you’ll get some 24-hour news channels included in your package.
-However, if you’re a current affairs junkie, it’s not always easy to get a free fix of news once you have ditched cable.
+Traditionally, one of the biggest drawbacks of canceling cable TV has been the availability of news from other sources.
+Sure, if you pay for Sling TV or Hulu + Live TV, you’ll get some 24-hour news channels included in your package.
+However, it hasn’t always been easy to find free streaming news channels to watch.

 NewsON is a news service based in the United States, and the app is only available within America’s borders.
 Its primary focus is on local news from around the country.

 It currently offers more than 170 local stations from 113 American cities and towns, thus reaching 84 percent of the population.

 Rather than acting as a middleman for existing network news channels, Newsy creates its own content.
 Its main topics of focus are world news, politics, science and health, entertainment, technology, business, and sports.

 The company takes a short-form approach to news—you won’t find any long investigative pieces or in-depth analysis.
 It simply takes the biggest headlines for each day and breaks them down into digestible chunks of two to three minutes.

 Once you’ve selected your favorite categories and locales, Newsy will keep lining up the short videos for you to watch.
 It gives you a “lean-back” TV watching experience that’s often sorely lacking in the world of cord-cutting.